AMD Zen 3, Ryzen 4000 Release Date, Specifications, Performance, All We Know

 AMD's Zen roadmap stretches out to the end of 2021, which the company has confirmed means that the entire roster of Zen 3 chips will be fully in the market by the end of next year.
 That includes the Ryzen 4000 Vermeer desktop PC chips, Ryzen 5000 laptop chips, and EPYC Milan processors.

 As with AMD's previous lineups, all of these chips share the same underlying scalable microarchitecture – in this case, Zen 3.
-AMD will use an "enhanced version" of TSMC's 7nm process for the chips but hasn't clarified which version it will use.
+AMD will use an "enhanced version" of TSMC's 7nm process for the chips, but hasn't clarified which specific version it will use.
 Zen 3 chips could use the N7P process, which still uses traditional DUV fabrication techniques but is 7% faster and 10% more power-efficient than the current 7nm process AMD uses for the Ryzen chips.
 AMD could also use the N7+ process that brings even bigger advantages (+15% performance, -10% power) borne of advanced EUV manufacturing.
 In either case, we expect much larger performance gains from Zen 3 than we see with the Ryzen XT models, but we'll dive into that shortly.

 AMD has consistently swatted away rumors that its Zen 3 chips are delayed and has clarified that its chips wouldn't use TSMC's 5nm process.
 AMD has long maintained that it's Zen 3 chips would come to market this year, which makes sense given the Zen 3 EPYC Milan data center chips on the roadmap.
-The company later clarified that Zen 3 "client" chips would come to market this year.
+The company later clarified that Zen 3 "client" chips would also come to market this year.
 That's an important distinction, with the term "client" signifying that we'll see chips for regular consumers this year, too.

-The first Zen 3 consumer chips could land in the form of the long-awaited Ryzen 4000 'Vermeer' processors to expand AMD's success in desktop PCs.
-That would render the Ryzen XT models as a mere stop-gap between big product launches.
-The first Zen 3 consumer chips could also come to laptops as a fast follower to the company's Ryzen Mobile chips.
+The first Zen 3 consumer chips could land in the form of the long-awaited Ryzen 4000 'Vermeer' processors.
+This would expand on AMD's success in desktop PCs and render the Ryzen XT models a mere stop-gap between big product launches.
+Conversely, the first Zen 3 consumer chips could come to laptops as a fast follower to the company's Ryzen Mobile chips.
 AMD's latest mobile processors are just now taking hold in the market and have finally gained some traction, but a quick follow-up would cement AMD's position as a serious contender in the mobile segment.
 Intel has its promising Tiger Lake mobile chips launching this year, too, so it would be a good time for a new line of Zen 3 mobile chips to counter Intel's 10nm assault.

+But there's another possibility that makes plenty of sense.
+AMD's restricts its current Renoir APUs to the OEM market only, though we did manage to get a 4750G chip in for review.
+AMD hasn't outlined any plans to bring those chips to the retail market, but did promise it would support a future unspecified APU for 400-series and 500-series motherboards.
+AMD could shock us, yet again, and release a new APU as its first consumer Zen 3 chip.
+That would actually kill two birds with one stone: AMD uses its APU die for both the desktop PC and laptop markets.

 Possibilities abound for the first consumer chips, but the data center side of the equation is simple: AMD says that EPYC Milan, the follow-on to the EPYC Rome chips, will arrive on time by the end of 2020.
 AMD's EPYC Rome processors are already serious challengers for Intel's Cascade Lake Refresh lineup, and the fast-follow with Milan will only intensify the competition.
-Intel should have its 10nm Ice Lake server chips on the market at that time, so competition will be heated.
+Intel should have its 10nm Ice Lake server chips on the market at that time, so competition will be stiff.

 Perhaps most impressive, AMD's roadmaps indicate the company will have its EPYC Genoa processors fully on the market by the end of 2022.
 Those chips will come with the 5nm process and Zen 4 architecture, and as such, we can also expect that AMD's Zen 4 processors for the consumer market will come with the 5nm process as well.